Tonight

 The chart above shows the Big Dipper, Little Dipper and star Polaris as you’ll see them in the north on July evenings.
 Polaris marks the end of the handle on the Little Dipper asterism, which is in the constellation Ursa Minor.

-In other words, the Little Dipper is not the whole constellation, but just a noticeable pattern within the constellation Ursa Minor the Smaller Bear.
+In other words, the Little Dipper is not the whole constellation.
+That’s because it’s just a noticeable pattern within the constellation Ursa Minor the Smaller Bear.
+To clarify, it’s known as an asterism, or a easy to recognize pattern of stars.

 Polaris isn’t the brightest star in the sky, as is commonly supposed.
-It’s only 50th brightest or so.
+It’s only the 47th brightest star.

 Still, Polaris is plenty bright enough to be seen with ease on a dark, clear night.